ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

 ![Enforce Configuration](images/revisions/enforce-configuration-1.png "Enforce Configuration")

-* Enforcing Configuration will:
+* Executing **Enforce Configuration** will:
-   * **Enforce the default settings and all collection-specific configurations.**
+   * **Enforce the Revisions configuration's default settings and all its collection-specific configurations.**
      All the revisions that pend purging will be **purged**.
+     {INFO: }
      Revisions that pend purging are revisions that should be purged according to the default settings or to the collection-specific configuration that applies to them.
+     {INFO/}
    * **Delete all the revisions that no configuration applies to.**
-     If default settings were's defined for the Revisions configuration (or the default settings are disabled), Revisions that no collection-specific configuration applies to will be **deleted**.
+     If the Revisions configuration has no default settings (or the default settings are disabled), Revisions that no collection-specific configuration applies to will be **deleted**.
 * **Note**:
       {WARNING: }